 Homeowners insurance policies do not provide coverage for flood damage; only a flood insurance policy through the NFIP can protect your investment when floodwaters rise.
-An independent agent in the Trusted Choice® network can help you review flood zone information for your area and get an Indiana flood insurance policy.
+An independent insurance agent in our network can help you review flood zone information for your area and get an Indiana flood insurance policy.
 Find a local member agent in your area today.

 Flood damage in a home can be extremely expensive.
 If the flooding is contained to a basement, it can result in structural damage to your home.
 As a result, you may have to replace appliances such as your furnace, hot water heater, washer and dryer.
 If the flooding affects above-ground floors, walls, flooring and personal belongings will need to be replaced.
 FEMA estimates that two inches of flood water in a 1,000 square foot home would cause about $10,000 in damages.